 I suppose I should give the same answer.
 But the real answer is probably Malkin the mechanical fox.
 He’s the most fun to write as he can be rude and snarky to other people in the story.
 And he’s able to say things that you wouldn’t be able to in real life and get away with it!

 He’s a little bit based on the foxes who used to visit our garden.
-The Dog and Vixen came back recently during lockdown with their family of cubs.
+The Dog and Vixen came back in the summer of 2020, during lockdown, with their family of cubs.
 You can see a video I took of them here…

 Where do you do your writing?